octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 4. Refactoring the entrypoint logic.
-For this change, the only thing to do is to save the hash into the storage:
+For this change, the only thing to do is to save the hash in the storage:
 ```js
 function open_raffle (const jackpot_amount : tez; const close_date : timestamp; const description : option (string); const winning_ticket_number_hash : bytes; const store : storage) : returnType is
   block {